 3

 It is said that death is not complete disappearance from a physical perspective.
-This is because the elements that once made up a being still remain, scattered somewhere as components of other beings or worlds.
-Memory is a vital factor that makes a particular existence what it is.
-If memory could be stored at the level of cells—or even smaller units like particles then perhaps existence does not entirely vanish after death, but instead remains, dispersed throughout the universe.
+The elements that once composed a being continue to exist, scattered across other beings or other worlds.
+Memory is what allows a particular existence to remain itself.
+If memory could be stored at a cellular level, or even in units smaller than cells, then perhaps existence does not vanish after death, but lingers in the universe in a dispersed form.

-The Earth, for the most part, is considered a closed system.
-Changes in its mass or elemental makeup are thought to be minimal.
-It could be that things we believe have disappeared are still present in some dispersed or altered form.
-Death, perhaps, is not complete erasure, but rather a reconfiguration of elements, scattered across different patterns.
-When we speak of the dead, or devote attention and emotion to them, perhaps we are, in some small way, weaving their traces back into the fabric of the world.
+Our universe is generally regarded as a closed system.
+Changes to its mass or elemental makeup are thought to be negligible.
+If that is so, the things we believe have “disappeared” may still exist in some scattered or transformed state.
+Death might not be deletion, but the rearrangement of elements into new patterns.
+When we speak of the dead, remember them, or pour emotion into them, we may be briefly weaving their remnants back into the fabric of the world.

 4

-According to the second law of thermodynamics, entropy doesn’t decrease.
-Disorder, randomness, and uniformity are the directions the universe generally follows.
-However, when we focus our will and effort on something, entropy can temporarily be reversed, creating pockets of meaningful pattern within chaos.
-If certain entities were somehow able to exist through these patterns, it might help explain why beings often spoken of or remembered seem to linger, while those that are forgotten gradually fade from perception.
+The second law of thermodynamics tells us that entropy does not decrease.
+Disorder, randomness, and uniformity are the universe’s dominant tendencies.
+Yet when we focus our intention on something, entropy can locally and temporarily fall, allowing meaningful patterns to arise within the chaos.
+If some form of existence could persist through such patterns, perhaps this would explain why beings that are spoken of or remembered often linger, while those forgotten gradually fade.

 5

-Questions such as “What existed before the Big Bang?” or “What lies beyond our universe?” are considered beyond the scope of scientific inquiry.
-They concern realms that cannot be observed, calculated, or meaningfully interacted with.
-Yet this does not necessarily mean that nothing exists beyond what we can measure.
-It remains a possibility—however faint—that some form of existence, perhaps even spiritual, lies beyond the boundaries we know.
+Questions like “What was before the Big Bang?” or “What lies beyond the universe?” remain outside the boundaries of provable inquiry.
+These are realms that cannot be observed, calculated, or meaningfully interacted with.
+But that does not mean nothing exists beyond what we can measure.
+There remains at least the possibility — however faint — that some form of existence, perhaps even a spiritual one, lies beyond what we know.

 6